 Rarity

-I’ve taken rarity as the final parameter because the idea of it seems just about perfect for an engagement ring stone.
+I’ve taken rarity as the final parameter because the idea of it seems just about perfect for an engagement ring.
 Don’t you think?
 I mean, the rarer the engagement ring stone, the more deserving it is to mark your love.
 In that sense, the morganite gemstone is a better choice for your engagement ring.
 Surprised?
 Well, most people don’t know this, but morganites are rarer than diamonds.
 But due to the lesser-known status of morganites, their prices aren’t high.

 Diamonds, on the other hand, have enjoyed great admiration and adoration from the world.
 But they aren’t as rare as they’re presented to be.
 On the contrary, diamonds can be termed as some of the most common gemstones.
 Let’s understand this with an example: you might have seen many people wearing a piece of diamond jewelry.
 But how uncommon it is, even in today’s times, to spot somebody wearing ruby, emerald or morganite jewelry?
 That’s the difference I’m talking about.